Home » Engineering » What is Venturi Meter: Principles, Construction, Parts, and Applications

 Working of Venturi Meter:

-this result in decreased pressure in the upstream core (or change in the pressure head) which is further calculated through a manometer. the calculating formula is:
+First venturi meter is inserted between the pipeline.
+When fluid is passed through the venturi meter, the velocity of the fluid is increased at the throat, due to the constriction, As a result of decreased pressure in the upstream core (or change in the pressure head) which is further calculated through a manometer. the calculating formula is:

 Uv=Cv √2g. ΔH

-Cv= Co-efficient of the venturi meter
+• Cv= Co-efficient of the venturi meter.

-ΔH= Pressure Head Difference
+• ΔH= Pressure Head Difference.

 Now, find out the velocity of the fluid by putting the value of ΔH (which is measured in a manometer) in this equation.